wlav/cppyy/doc/source/installation.rst

 When building from source, build-time only dependencies are ``cmake`` (for general build), ``python`` (obviously, but also for LLVM), and a modern C++ compiler (one that supports at least C++11).
-You can "upgrade" to C++17 or "downgrade" to C++11 by setting the ``STDCXX``

-Compilation of the backend, which contains a customized version of Clang/LLVM, can take a long time, so by default the setup script will use all cores (x2 if hyperthreading is enabled).
+Compilation of the backend from source, which contains a customized version of Clang/LLVM, can take a long time, so by default the setup script will use all cores (x2 if hyperthreading is enabled).
 To change that behavior, set the MAKE_NPROCS environment variable to the